Why Does School Attendance Matter for Kids?

 Occasionally children might miss the class due to an illness and this should be regarded as a one-off incident.
 Going to the class should be a default activity every day.

-Help your child to go to school on time.
+1. Help your child to go to school on time.

 Except for emergency situations, there should be no reason, whatsoever, to miss school.
 Reasons like missing the bus, waking up late, uniform not ironed, homework not complete, sleeping late are not the reasons at all to miss school.
 You must never take your child’s school discipline for granted.
-You might be close to the school management, but that doesn’t mean you must send your child to the school late.
+You might be close to the school management, but that doesn’t mean you must send your child to school late.

-Do not turn on the TV in the morning
+2. Do not turn on the TV in the morning

-You must read the school dairy or check with your child if there’s an assignment that needs to be completed.
+You must read the school diary or check with your child if there’s an assignment that needs to be completed.
 Children might forget to tell you about the homework due to their playful nature and this might cause a problem for them.
-In order to finish the assignment, they might the day off the next day or not go to school at all for fear of being scolded by the teacher.
-You must take an active role and get involved with your child’s daily assignment.
+In order to finish the assignment, they might have the day off the next day or not go to school at all for fear of being scolded by the teacher.
+You must take an active role and get involved with your child’s daily assignments.

-Figure out sources of anxiety
+4. Figure out sources of anxiety

 If you see your child upset about something or has issues that he’s not discussing with you, then you must get involved.
 There might be reasons why your child refuses to go to school and you must figure out the reason and solve it immediately so that your child enjoys going to school.

-Plan in Advance
+5. Plan in Advance

 Plan everything in advance.
 Activities like ironing school uniforms, polishing school shoes, preparing his bag, and others must be done at least the night before going to school.
 This ensures their school attendance.

-Give healthy food
+6. Give healthy food

-Create a wonderful environment
+7. Create a wonderful environment